 Blackmagic Pocket Cinema Camera 4K - I used this to record this episode, including the audio directly from the DPA 4017b

-Mini XLR to XLR Adapter Cable - you’ll need at least one of these to get a standard XLR cable into your Pocket 4K.
+Mini XLR to XLR Adapter Cable (Amazon) - you’ll need at least one of these to get a standard XLR cable into your Pocket 4K.
 This is a pack of 2 (always good to have a backup) and seems to be of very high quality

 Blackmagic power adapter cable kit - I use the 2-pin to d-tap cable to power the Pocket 4K with an Anton Bauer Digital 90 cine battery.
 Will work with any cine battery with d-tap output (v-mount, gold mount, etc.)

 Deity S-Mic 2 Shotgun Microphone (Amazon)

 Panasonic 12-35mm F/2.8 OIS Lens (Amazon) - Used on the Pocket 4K camera